 Prior to his tenure at USW, Ortiz served as the student assistant coach for the Texas State University track & field and cross country programs from 2006 to 2007.
 He competed for Texas State University as an athlete from 2002 to 2005 and holds the school record at 1,500 meters (3:48.35).
 He was a member of four Southland Conference Champion teams, two indoor and two outdoor.
 During the time he competed for Texas State he was twice named captain of the team and was a two time All-Southland Conference athlete.
 In 2013 Ortiz returned to the track to set a new T44 1500 meter world record for below the knee leg amputees with a 4:33.46.

 Ortiz graduated from Texas State University – San Marcos with a Bachelor’s of Science in Interdisciplinary Studies in 2007.
 He earned his USA Track & Field Level I coaching certification in 2008.
 Ortiz completed his Masters’ of Education in Sports Administration at East Central University in 2012.
 He recently graduated from Colby Community College in 2014 with an Associate of Science in General Business.

-Bernard Newbold enters his third season as Assistant Coach for the Men’s Track and Field team at Colby Community College.
-In his second season, Coach Newbold helped the Men’s Track and Field programs to record-setting team finishes at the NJCAA Indoor and Outdoor Championships.
+Bernard Newbold enters his fourth season as Assistant Coach for the Men’s Track and Field team at Colby Community College.
+In his third season, Coach Newbold helped the Men’s Track and Field programs to record-setting team finishes at the NJCAA Indoor Championships, placing second overall, and winning the Region VI Indoor and Outdoor Championships.

-Coach Newbold earned his Associates Degree in Social Work from Colby Community College.
+Newbold earned his Associates Degree in Social Work and Criminal Justice from Colby Community College.
 He also holds a USA Track and Field Level I coaching certification and an IAAF RDC Certificate for Timing and Data.
-He is currently pursuing his Associate’s degree in Criminal Justice.